mario-to-lowercase/MicroDoc/readme.md

   Write and format posts using Markdown for a clean and intuitive writing experience.

 - **🚀 Lightweight and Fast**
-  Built with only four files (HTML, CSS, JS and JSON), MicroDoc is small, efficient, and easy to set up.
+  Built with only four files (HTML, CSS, JS and JSON), Microblog is small, efficient, and easy to set up.

 - **📂 File-Based Storage**
   Posts are stored as plain `.md` files—no database or complicated setups required.